-Broadly, the responses of wealth in quintiles two to five increase by around 1.0% in France and Spain, and are rather flat in Germany and Italy.
-There is little evidence that the median wealth among the top wealth quintile households would increase more strongly, though this does happen for the top 10% of the wealth distribution, where the holdings of stocks are prevalent.
-Overall, Table 2 documents that the Gini coefficient for net wealth is only modestly affected by QE, declining from 69.17% to 69.15%, a decrease which is not economically and statistically significant.
-An important takeaway from this exercise is the key role of including house prices in the analysis, since most households own large holdings of housing wealth rather than stocks and bonds, which are only relatively more prominent in the top tail of the distribution.23
+Note: The figures show impulse responses of net wealth.
+The response for the bottom 20% not shown as the value of net wealth in the lowest quintile is negative or close to EUR 0.
+We run the micro-simulation for 1000 draws of the VAR impulse responses and we report here the mean of the micro-simulations.
+Bold solid lines signal statistical significance at 68%; thin dashed lines signal insignificant responses.
+Source: Household Finance and Consumption Survey, wave 2014 would increase more strongly, though this does happen for the top 10% of the wealth distribution, where the holdings of stocks are prevalent.
+Overall, Table 2 documents that the Gini coefficient for net wealth is only modestly affected by QE, declining from 69.169% to 69.135%, a decrease which is not economically and statistically significant.
+An important takeaway from this exercise is the key role of including house prices in the analysis, since most households own large holdings of housing wealth rather than stocks and bonds, which are only relatively more prominent in the top tail of the distribution.28